statcio/ansible_ssh/README.md

 To check: ``` cat etc/sudoers.d/devops ```

 User devops has created successfully.
-Now we will generate the SSH keys for the devops user
+Let's generate the SSH keys for the devops user

 # Generate a SSH Key
-1. Login as a devops user and follow the prompts
+1. Login as a devops user and follow the prompts:

 ``` sudo -su devops ```